Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 - Administration of the final diluted solution should be completed within six hours from the time that Torisel is first added to 0.9% Solution Chloride Injection, USP.

-- Torisel is infused over a 30- to 60-minute period once weekly.
+- Torisel is administered as an intravenous infusion over a 30- to 60-minute period once weekly.
 The use of an infusion pump is the preferred method of administration to ensure accurate delivery of the product.

 - Appropriate administration materials should be composed of glass, polyolefin, or polyethylene to avoid excessive loss of product and diethylhexylpthalate (DEHP) extraction.
 The administration materials should consist of non-DEHP, non-polyvinylchloride (PVC) tubing with appropriate filter.
 In the case when a PVC administration set has to be used, it should not contain DEHP.
 An in-line polyethersulfone filter with a pore size of not greater than 5 microns is recommended for administration to avoid the possibility of particles bigger than 5 microns being infused.
 If the administration set available does not have an in-line filter incorporated, a polyethersulfone filter should be added at the set (i.e., an end-filter) before the admixture reaches the vein of the patient.
 Different end-filters can be used, ranging in filter pore size from 0.2 microns up to 5 microns.
 The use of both an in-line and end-filter is not recommended.